Ma-Lab-Seattle-Childrens-CGIDR/metworkpy/README.md

 # Issues and Pull Requests
 If you experience any problems while using Metworkpy (including the documentation), please create a GitHub issue in this repository.
+When creating an issue, a minimal reproducible example of the issue will make getting you help much easier.
 You can also create issues for any enhancements you would like to see in Metworkpy.
 Contributions are welcome!
 Feel free to open a pull request.
-Currently, the contribution guidelines are still being worked out, but for enhanced functionality, please include an explanation of the functionality, any needed citations, and testcases (tests are run using pytest during continuous integration).
+Currently, the contribution guidelines are still being worked out, but for enhanced functionality, please include an explanation of the functionality, any needed citations, and test cases (tests are run using pytest during continuous integration).

 # Licensing